 Our Sages teach us that mayim achronim washes away something known as melach sdomit—“Sodomite salt”.
 By exploring various Jewish holy texts, it becomes evident that Sodomite salt is symbolic of the traits of the wicked city of Sodom, a place consumed with greed and inhospitality.

-We are instructed to wash this negative energy away from our meal table, because it is at the very meal table where we are most susceptible to the negative forces present in Creation.
-The meal table is a place where we often over-indulge in our physical desires, expressing our gluttonous, animalistic greed.
-Where we frequently succumb to negative speech and gossip in the midst of dinner table conversation.
+We are instructed to wash this negative energy away from our meal table, because it is at the very meal table where we are most susceptible to the negative forces present in the Universe.
+The meal table is a place where we often over-indulge in our physical desires, expressing our gluttonous, animalistic nature.
+It is where we frequently succumb to negative speech and gossip in the midst of dinner table conversation.
 Where we forget that eating has a spiritual purpose as well.
-It is here that we are most vulnerable to unholiness.
+It is here that we are most vulnerable.